hpacheco/juice-shop-demo/index.md

 This is a demo on how subtle timing differences may allow us to recover hidden information.
 This is not an actual Juice Shop challenge, but is inspired by the Christmas Special challenge :star: :star:.

 1. Open up WebSpy and find the backend search request.
-You may notice that, independently of the search query in the frontend, the backend requests is always `/rest/products/search?q=` with an empty query.
+You may notice that, independently of the search query in the frontend, the backend request is always `/rest/products/search?q=` with an empty query.
 (Product filtering is happening by default in the JS side.)
 2. You can nonetheless replay the request and fill in the `q` argument with your own search term.
 3. This is particularly interesting for search terms for which there are **no apparent** products.
 For example, the Christmas Special challenge invites us to search for an hidden *Christmas special offer of 2014*.
 We can use WebSpy to search for two different terms such as `christmas` and `personal`; they both return an empty match, but is there a noticeable difference in the time of the request?
 It does seem so...
-4. After all the server may take an arbitrary time to respond.
+4. After all, the server may take an arbitrary time to respond.
 We can further support our suspicions by repeating the same requests multiple times and checking if there is still a significant difference in the average times.
 Download this Python [script](demo/xs-search.py) to automate the search.
 Then run the script for our two search terms; you shall get something like this:

 ```
 % python3 xs-search.py christmas